extraordinaryroute/extraordinaryroute.github.io/_posts/2013-08-31-lundy-photoessay.md

 ![Down_devils_slide](/assets/images/lundy/lundy3.JPG){:class="img-responsive"}
 *The Devil's Slide*

+Despite being entirely sea-cliffs, there is a surprising variety of climbing around the island

 ![2_up_devils_slab](/assets/images/lundy/lundy11.JPG){:class="img-responsive"}

 The lack of fresh water means a maximum of 40 tourists on the island at any one time, but you might spot another climber if you keep your eyes open